EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 kubectl apply -f workspace-dependencies/generated-workspace-ingress-policy.yaml
 ```

+!!! warning
-> Matching is scoped to the `training.educates.dev/application: workshop` label (same selector as the IAM policy in [9.3](#93-optional-protect-datalab-sessions-with-keycloak-sso)), not an Ingress name pattern - each session also gets a separate registry `Ingress` (`training.educates.dev/application: registry`) that must not receive this annotation, or it races the real session Ingress for ownership of the shared `workspace-tls` Certificate and can leave it issued for the wrong host.
+    Matching is scoped to the `training.educates.dev/application: workshop` label (same selector as the IAM policy in [9.3](#93-optional-protect-datalab-sessions-with-keycloak-sso)), not an Ingress name pattern - each session also gets a separate registry `Ingress` (`training.educates.dev/application: registry`) that must not receive this annotation, or it races the real session Ingress for ownership of the shared `workspace-tls` Certificate and can leave it issued for the wrong host.

 ---